nuinn/appministrador_client/README.md

 <li><strong>Efficient Resource Utilization:</strong> Facilitate administrators in finding solutions to incidents by recommending service providers, tracking incident status, and suggesting relevant providers based on incident nature.
 </ol>

-## About the Project
+## Features

-Tu Appministrador is a web application designed to assist administrators in managing incidents within residential communities.
-Initially conceived to improve communication between administrators and homeowners/tenants, the project evolved to focus on incident management due to the prevalence of communication-related issues surrounding community problems.

-Key features of Tu Appministrador include:
 <ul>
-  <li><strong>Centralized Incident Management:</strong> All incidents are recorded and managed within the application, providing a single point of reference for administrators.
+  <li><strong>All-in-One Incident Management:</strong> Got a problem?
+Report it in a snap.
+Every issue—big or small—is recorded and managed within the application, providing a single point of reference for administrators.
   <li><strong>Structured Communication:</strong> Users report incidents via a form, which is reviewed by administrators before being made public, ensuring professional and sanitized communication.
 <li><strong>Efficient Resource Allocation:</strong> The application suggests recommended service providers based on incident nature, allows assignment of providers to incidents, and maintains contact details for future reference.
 <li><strong>User Notifications:</strong> Users can choose to receive notifications for all incidents or specific ones, ensuring timely updates without overwhelming users with unnecessary information.
-<li><strong>Progress Tracking:</strong> Administrators can track incident status through a progress stepper, updating users with relevant information at each stage.
+<li><strong>Progress Tracking:</strong> No more wondering what’s going on.
+Get real-time updates on the status of your issue with clear progress markers.
+<li><strong>Camera Integration:</strong> Snap a pic of the problem with your phone’s camera and upload it directly through the app, securely stored in the cloud.</li>
 </ul>

 ## Technologies Used